Skip to main content

 • They are connected behind an upstream NAT device.

-Non-Meraki VPN peers cannot use MX/Z appliances as an "exit hub" as they do not interpret a default route (0.0.0.0/0) as a valid traffic selector.
+• Non-Meraki VPN peers cannot use MX/Z appliances as an "exit hub" as they do not interpret a default route (0.0.0.0/0) as a valid traffic selector, unless you have configured either:

 Making changes to Non-Meraki VPN settings under Security & SD-WAN > Configure > Site-to-site VPN, might result in existing Non-Meraki VPN tunnels bouncing.
 We recommend that you make changes during a maintenance window to minimize the impact of Non-Meraki VPN tunnels bouncing.